revanthvermareddy/Movie-Recommendation-System/README.md

 We use low_rank_matrix_factorization approach for this and is available as a utility in matrix_factorization_utilities.py file

+## Regularization
+A control in the model that limits how much weight to place on one single attribute when modeling users and products.
+The higher the regularization amount, the less weight we can put on any single attribute

 ## Why vectors to hold data?
 To support CPU's single instruction multiple data (SIMD) operations